Explore more blogs

 1. Focus on the platforms your supporters love 💛

-When it comes to fundraising on social media, it’s better to focus your efforts on the platform your supporters most often engage with, rather than trying to perform well on every social media site.
+When it comes to fundraising on social media, it’s better to focus your efforts on the platform where your supporters are most active—whether it’s Instagram, LinkedIn, X, or another channel—rather than trying to perform well on every social media site.

-🏆 For social media pros: If your social media strategy is more established, use built-in analytics tools to regularly assess how you’re performing on each platform—track which channels have the most followers, which types of posts get people donating, etc. The results will help you make accurate, data-driven decisions about where to shift your resources.
+🏆 For social media pros: If your social media strategy is more established, use analytics tools to regularly assess your performance—track which platforms have the most followers, which types of posts drive donations, and where engagement is highest.
+These insights will help you make data-driven decisions about where to focus your resources.

-Social media users expect captivating narratives, facts, testimonials, images, videos, and fun challenges—not daily or hourly requests to donate or buy tickets.
+Social media users expect captivating narratives, facts, testimonials, images, videos, and fun challenges—not constant requests to donate or buy tickets.

 • 70% of the time: Share content that highlights your campaign or brand, attracts people to your cause, and informs or excites your audience.

-• 20% of the time: Share content from other sources, like educational institutions, other nonprofit organizations, and people who benefit from your cause.
+• 20% of the time: Share content from external sources, such as educational institutions, other nonprofit organizations, and people who benefit from your cause.

 • 10% of the time: Share promotional content, like requests to donate, buy a ticket, or join your monthly giving program.